Iskanderkul Lake and Sarytag: the ultimate travel guide

+This post is about Iskanderkul Lake and the village of Sarytag in Tajikistan.
 Mountains cover 93% of Tajikistan’s surface.
 They were the prime reason for me to go to Tajikistan.
-One of the places I wanted to see were the Fann mountains and the deep blue Iskanderkul lake near the village of Sarytag.
+One of the places I wanted to see was the deep blue Iskanderkul lake near the village of Sarytag in the Fann mountains.

-The Fann mountains are maybe less famous than the Pamirs, but they are the third highest range in the world.
+The Fann mountains are maybe less famous than the Pamirs, but they are the third highest mountainrange in Asia.
 I went in April when it was still too cold to do some serious hiking.
 Because Iskanderkul lake and Sarytag are at a relatively low altitude (2195 meters) they were actually my only option to get a taste of the Fann mountains.

 It was quite an effort to get to Iskanderkul lake.
 Most hotels were still closed and my only choice was a homestay in the village of Sarytag.
-On top of that it was also raining when I travelled and therefore the roads were in a poor condition.
 We often had to stop because of herders with their sheeps that blocked the narrow path along the lake.
+On top of that, it was also raining and therefore the roads were muddy and bumpy.

 Why visit Iskanderkul lake & Sarytag?

-Traveling in Tajikistan can be tiring and getting to Iskanderkul lake can take up most of your day, but it is totally worth the effort.
-The journey itself is extremely scenic with the barren, but colourful mountains that get more spectacular the closer you get to the lake.
-There are plenty of reasons why Iskanderkul lake is among the top places to visit in Tajikistan.
+Traveling in Tajikistan can be tiring and getting to Iskanderkul lake can take up most of your day, but it is worth the effort.
+The journey itself is extremely scenic with the barren mountains that get more spectacular the closer you get to Iskanderkul lake.

 It is not for nothing that President Emomali Rahmon has one of his dacha’s on the shore of Iskanderkul lake.
-Even in the rain it was absolutely beautiful with the deep blue colours that contrast with the surrounding rugged and reddish mountains clouded in the mist.
+Even in the rain, it was absolutely beautiful with the deep blue colours that contrast with the reddish mountains clouded in the mist.

 Iskanderkul literally means the lake of Alexander the Great.
 Historically it is not sure whether Alexander has ever been there.
 However, locals believe he did and that one of his favourite horses drowned in the lake during a battle.
 The local legend is that during full moon the horse comes out at midnight to graze at the shores.